syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 ![flutter datapager with customization](images/paging/flutter-datapager-customization.png)

-## Visible button item Count
+## Change the number of visible items (buttons) in view

-SfDataPager provides the support to change the visible button count by using [SfDataPager.visibleItemsCount](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager/visibleItemsCount.html).
+You can change the number of visible items i.e. page buttons in view by using the [SfDataPager.visibleItemsCount](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager/visibleItemsCount.html).

-The following code example shows how to change the visible button item count,

 {% tabs %}
 {% highlight Dart %}